Loading the galaxy…

 Ask verbally every time.
 Honor every 'no.' Connection runs closer than in salsa or swing.
 Check in on a first dance.

-Find Fusion & Blues events near you →
+Find Fusion & Blues events → · The Fusion & Blues guide →

 Mixed & Variety